 In January of 1971, the U.S. bombed Laos and Cambodia (again) only days after Congress had outlawed U.S. presence in both countries.
 In June, The New York Times published The Pentagon Papers, which “demonstrated…that the Johnson Administration had systematically lied, not only to the public but also to Congress, about a subject of transcendent national interest and significance.”
 September of ‘71 saw the Attica uprising, the bloodiest prison confrontation in United States history.
 Ten hostages and 29 inmates were killed at the end of a five-day stand-off.
 Scores more were injured.
 In July of 1971, an overdose took Jim Morrison’s life.

 The list of deplorable actions and heartrending events that took place from the late 60’s to early 70’s is staggering.
 On June 18, 1972, The Washington Post broke the story on Watergate.
 The final betrayal had been perpetrated.
 The leader of the free world was a felon.
 On August 8, 1974, Nixon resigned and Gerald Ford took the office of the Presidency under the 25th Constitutional Amendment.
 On September 8th – precisely one month after Nixon resigned – Ford pardoned the felon.

 In 1964 Jerry Weinberg, a well-known student activist coined the maxim “never trust anyone over thirty”.
-Ten years later there might have been little wonder that many of America’s youth took those words as gospel.
+Ten years later, it might have been not have been a surprise that many of America’s youth took those words as gospel.
 The public’s trust was shattered.
 And adolescents were more than disillusioned.
 They were disgusted and angry and overlooked.
-On April 30, 1975, just eight months after Nixon resigned, the world witnessed the Fall of Saigon.
-And on May 15th the last official battle took place between United States and Vietnamese troops.
+On April 30, 1975, just eight months after Nixon resigned, the world witnessed the fall of Saigon.
+And on May 15th the last official battle took place between the United States and Vietnamese troops.
 The war was over.
 Finally.